Oppo A77s price in Pakistan & specs

-WhatsApp is rolling out a new feature called Call Links.
-When you...
+The Vivo V23e has an IPS LCD capacitive touch screen The smartphone...

 Smart tech company Oppo will soon put A77s on the market.
-The company’s next smartphone will be affordable and part of its A-series.
+The company’s A-series smartphones will be affordable.

-Oppo A77s is its name.
-The smartphone will be powered by the MediaTek Helio G35 chipset.
+Oppo A77s will be the name of the new phone.
+The smartphone will be powered by the Qualcomm Snapdragon 680 4G, a new chipset.

+A 2.4 GHz Octa-Core processor is inside the new phone that will be coming out soon.

-This new Oppo A77s has a full-HD display with 720 x 1612 pixels and a 6.56-inch IPS LCD capacitive touchscreen.
+This new Oppo A77s boasts a 6.56-inch IPS LCD Capacitive Touchscreen and a full-HD display with 720 x 1612 pixels.

 |Build